Avnet/RASynBoard-Out-of-Box-Demo/docs/OobDevelopmentNotes.md

 The OOB application leverages a config.ini text file located in the root directory of the microSD card for runtime configuration items.
 By defining runtime configuration items, we don't need to rebuild the application to enable/disable any OOB features.
 This section details how to add new configuration items to the config.ini file and where to add code in the application.

-For this example I'll be adding two new configuration items . . .
+For this example, I'll be adding two new configuration items . . .
 1. [AWS]->Endpoint
 1. [AWS]->Device_Unique_ID